decentralized-identity/keri/docs/Q-and-A.md

 ## Where you would need something quite different than KERI?
 `KERI` does one thing, it establishes control authority using verifiable portable proofs that are `KEL`s.

+## How does KERI scale

+## How to handle multiple formats of KEL and KERL through time.
+Will they be backwards compatible?

+## Could a KEL or KERL be pruned or charded?

+## How to bootstrap KERI on the internet?
+Is it like fax machine; the more there are the more effective it is?

 # Q&A section Userinterface
 ## What does KERI look like?
 Currently `KERI` is just code, that can be tested and executed in a terminal on the command line.
 Private key management of KERI will look like `wallets`.\